fantasmoio/Fantasmo-iOS-SDK/README.md

 ### Providing a `sessionId`

 The `sessionId` parameter allows you to associate localization results with your own session identifier.
 Typically this would be a UUID string, but it can also follow your own format.
 For example, a scooter parking session might take multiple localization attempts.
-For analytics and billing purposes, this identifier allows you to link mo attempts with a single parking session.
+For analytics and billing purposes, this identifier allows you to link multiple attempts with a single parking session.

 ### Providing Location Updates